tonibuenter/remotequery-java/README.md

 ## Quick Start

-Download or clone this repository and run the JUnit classes.
+Download or clone this repository and run the JUnit classes to see how the RQ runs standalone.
+For running it on the web (Tomcat, other JEE server) use the RemoteQueryServlet

 More on : [QuickStart](docs/quickstart.md)